tmsllab/AIML_Dept/5th_Sem/OS_Lab/CPU_Scheduling.md

 ![Round Robin Output](https://github.com/tmsllab/AIML_Dept/blob/main/5th_Sem/OS_Lab/img/round_robin_output.jpg)

-## Shortest Remaining Time First Scheduling
+## Shortest Remaining Job First Scheduling

-Shortest Remaining Time First (SRTF) algorithm always selects the process with the least amount of time remaining to execute.
+Shortest Remaining Job First (SRJF) algorithm always selects the process with the least amount of time remaining to execute.
 Here’s how it works:

-1. Preemptive Nature: Unlike some other algorithms, SRTF can preempt the currently running process if a new process arrives with a shorter remaining time.
+1. Preemptive Nature: Unlike some other algorithms, SRJF can preempt the currently running process if a new process arrives with a shorter remaining time.

 2. Dynamic: It constantly re-evaluates the remaining time of processes as new ones arrive and as they are executed.